 - Outlook.com (newer version) uses role=”document”.

-So, with this in mind, my suggestion for now is to avoid using ARIA roles.
-If webmails are already adding potentially incorrect roles we would further add to the confusion.
-That being said, please still do heed my advice to use role=”presentation”, although ARIA roles aren’t ready for production, this is an exception to the rule for the benefit of screen readers.
+So, with this in mind, our suggestion (for now) is to avoid using ARIA roles.
+If webmail clients are already adding incorrect roles, the ARIA would add to the confusion.
+That being said, it’s important to still use role=”presentation”.
+Although ARIA roles aren’t ready for production, this exception benefits of screen readers.

 - Rebelmail – Accessibility in Email Part 2